“What’s In YOUR Data Architecture?” Part Three

 Figure 1.
 Enterprise Architecture Artifacts

-A data model is what Zachman calls a primitive model; a data model defines the relationships between data objects (data-to-data relationships).
+A data model is what John Zachman calls a primitive model; a data model defines the relationships between data objects (data-to-data relationships).
 Likewise, a process model defines the relationships between processes (process-to-process relationships).
 The Zachman Framework defines a robust set of primitive model artifacts.

 Zachman refers to models that define the relationships between different types of model components as composite models.
 Composite models relate elements from one row of the Zachman Framework to elements from a different row.
 The Zachman Framework does not specifically identify composite models.
-But the relationships between the elements in each enterprise model are every bit as important as the relationships between the elements themselves!
+However, the relationships between the elements in each enterprise model are every bit as important as the relationships between the elements themselves!
 Composite models define these enterprise component relationships.

 The enterprise data architecture includes composite models that relate data components with different types of components.
 The two most frequently defined forms of composite models that include data objects are 1) information value chain analysis deliverables, and 2) related data delivery architecture deliverables.